rubencg195/GRADREC/README.md

 2. Open CMD in the project home directory.

+3. Clone the repository with the command _git clone https://github.com/rubencg195/GRADREC_

+4. enter the new created folder called **GRADREC**

-3. Run the following command _npm install_
+5. Run the following command _npm install_

-4. Run the command _npm start_ to initiate the server
+6. Run the command _npm start_ to initiate the server

+7. Enter your browser of choice in the URL _localhost:3331_

 ## DEMO